rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 Jim played his part well and took his time fumbling to slide the buckle along the belt to play out the length.

-Irene stepped into view from behind Terry, who was standing next to the galley and looking at me.
+Avocado Green Irene stepped into view from behind Terry, who was standing next to the galley and looking at me.
 She turned and said something to him.
 He split his focus between the two of us before she said something that snapped his attention to her.